CSS Font Loading API Implementation: Workflow & Configuration

 Does the CSS Font Loading API replace font-display?

-No. The API complements font-display by enabling programmatic state tracking, custom fallback injection, and precise render timing control beyond native browser heuristics.
+No. The API complements font-display by enabling programmatic state tracking, custom fallback injection, and precise render timing control.
+Set font-display in the @font-face rule to define browser-native behavior, then use the API for additional class-based enhancements.

 How does FontFace handle variable font subsets?

 Variable fonts are registered as single FontFace instances with weight and stretch ranges.
-Subsetting via unicode-range remains essential to reduce initial payload size.
+Subsetting via unicode-range in the @font-face CSS declaration remains essential to reduce initial payload size.
+The FontFace constructor accepts unicodeRange as a descriptor.

 What triggers a layout shift during API font loading?

 Mismatched font metrics between fallback and loaded typefaces, or delayed class-toggling after paint.
-Pre-calculating size-adjust or using font-display: optional mitigates shifts.
+Pre-calculating size-adjust, ascent-override, and descent-override for your fallback @font-face mitigates shifts regardless of when the class toggle fires.

 Yes, document.fonts and the FontFace constructor are supported in all evergreen browsers.
-Legacy fallbacks require CSS @font-face with font-display: swap.
+No polyfill is needed for modern projects.